 When Eugène Kusse was appointed Factory Manager at Unilever Kleve in Germany, he continued using his democratic leadership style to improve the workplace.

-He teamed up with his HR Officer and in 2013 they installed engagement surveys for employees through a simple device to get ongoing insights as to how their coworkers experience their workdays.
+He teamed up with his HR Officer and they installed engagement surveys for employees through a simple device.
+This way they get ongoing insights as to how their coworkers experience their workdays.

 Here’s the first chapter of their journey: